Chronos-Vault/chronos-vault-docs/integration/INTEGRATION_EXAMPLES.md

 ---

 This comprehensive guide provides production-ready code examples for integrating Chronos Vault's multi-chain security platform into your applications.
-All examples feature Trinity Protocol consensus, quantum-resistant encryption, and zero-knowledge privacy.
+All examples feature Trinity Protocol™ consensus, quantum-resistant encryption, and zero-knowledge privacy.

 ## Table of Contents